Smile Gallery

 These chipped and discoloured front teeth were restored to a natural and aesthetic state with a combination of ceramic veneers and crowns.
 Old fillings were replaced first to ensure the teeth were free of decay and gingival health was addressed with improved hygiene.

 The two front upper teeth were chipped as a result of an accident.
 We used composite resin to rebuild the teeth.
 Careful shade selection and blending technique allowed us to achieve a seamless result where the resin material cannot be distinguished from the natural enamel.
-We aim to achieve a natural and cosmetically high standard in all our restorative work.
+We aim to achieve a natural-looking outcome in all our restorative work.

-To repair this broken incisor, Dr Yew used direct composite resin bonding to give an instant result which blended in with the natural enamel of the tooth.
-Composite bonded fillings can be done in one visit and can give an aesthetic and seamless result for front teeth.
+To repair this broken incisor, Dr Yew (AHPRA registration: DEN0001023296) used direct composite resin bonding to give an instant result which blended in with the natural enamel of the tooth.
+Composite bonded fillings can be done in one visit and can give a natural and seamless result when repairing front teeth.

 This fractured central incisor (front tooth) had been repaired several times with composite resin but kept breaking.
 It was finally decided to place a ceramic crown over the tooth.
 A good shade match was achieved and this crown will last much longer than a composite resin buildup.
 Furthermore, the ceramic will not discolor or dull over time.